cloudflare/cloudflare-docs/products/api/src/content/keys.md

 ## Limitations

-When possible you should use [API tokens](/tokens/create) instead of API Keys.
+When possible, you should use [API tokens](/tokens/create) instead of API Keys.

 API Keys have multiple limitations when compared to API Tokens: